Sarah Ladipo Manyika: Fiction

-Manyika is a contributor to the 2019 anthology New Daughters of Africa: An International Anthology of Writing by Women of African Descent, edited by Margaret Busby, participating in associated events.
+Manyika is a contributor (with her short story "The Ambassador's Wife") to the 2019 anthology New Daughters of Africa, edited by Margaret Busby, participating in associated events.

 Non-fiction

 Manyika's non-fiction writing includes personal essays, book reviews, and in-depth profiles.
-For example, her essay "Coming of Age in the Time of the Hoodie" tells of her worries raising her son in modern America.
-She has written book reviews for The Guardian, including on Glory by NoViolet Bulawayo, and the New Statesman, including on Hitting a Straight Lick with a Crooked Stick by Zora Neale Hurston.
+For example, her essay "Coming of Age in the Time of the Hoodie" tells of her worries about raising her son in modern America.
+She has written book reviews for The Guardian, among them on Glory by NoViolet Bulawayo, and the New Statesman, such as on Hitting a Straight Lick with a Crooked Stick by Zora Neale Hurston.
 Her profile subjects include a piece on Toni Morrison for The Washington Post and Michelle Obama.
-Reviewing Manyika's book, Olatoun Gabi-Williams wrote: "Her portraits of the chosen 12 are multi-media collages – richly hued stills in motion picture narratives.
-The guests tell their stories moving back and forth in time.
-Their stories are vivid: of dreams chased after; of full lives led – of purpose; of their struggles; disappointments and victories.